 - How to pair your AirPods with Android, Windows, or other devices

 Once connected, you can change your AirPods' name, set the double tap shortcut, toggle ear detection, and even choose how the mics work.

 - How to set the double tap shortcut on your AirPods

 - How to turn off automatic ear detection on your AirPods

 - How to choose which microphone is used by your AirPods

 How to use your AirPods

 AirPods have no physical buttons.
 You can, however, double tap the entire earbud to either invoke Siri or to play/pause audio.
-If you use Siri, though, you can use the power of your voice to play and control almost anything you can think of.
+With AirPods 2, you can also call out, "Hey, Siri" to get some help.
+If you use Siri you can use the power of your voice to play and control almost anything you can think of.

 - How to control playback with your AirPods